So you run an eCommerce store and you’ve written eCommerce product descriptions for each of your products.

-By spotlighting the need of the ideal buyer in your product description and focussing on how your product is designed to satisfy that desire, you minimize the chance of cart abandonment.
+By spotlighting the need of the ideal buyer in your product description and focussing on how your product is designed to satisfy that desire, you minimise the chance of cart abandonment.

 Don’t forget that the average web user takes about 20 seconds to make a purchasing decision, which means that you’ve only got one shot to convince them to buy.

-You must optimize content in virtually everything you do in your online shop.
+You must optimise content in virtually everything you do in your online shop.

 Showing up on the top pages of Google and other major search engines is the easiest way to attract new customers to your e-store, which is the first step in the buyer journey.